Bermuda Tourism — Grand Central Terminal

 I used AI deliberately and selectively: pushing existing assets into sharper, more fashion-forward campaign images, and generating the macro shots we never captured.
 To keep every detail authentic, I researched the flowers and foliage native to Bermuda, so what appeared on the walls was something you'd actually find on the island.

 The rule I held to: AI only where it didn't need to build trust or depict a specific real place.
 Real locations stayed photographed.
-Everything asking the viewer to believe in a place was real.

 The Work